-Specific entries that help in reading this document:
+Specific additional definitions that help in reading this document:

-- Device: The IoT or other device being onboarded - Device Credential: a set of credentials stored in the device at manufacture.
-See § 3.4.1 Device Credential Persisted Type (non-normative) - Owner (aka "Final Owner): The last owner in the chain of ownership through the supply chain.
-This is the entity which wishes to onboard the Device - Ownership Voucher: ( § 1.5.3 Ownership Vouchers) A credential, passed through the supply chain, that allows an Owner to verify the Device and gives the Device a mechanism to verify the Owner. - Owner Key: The Final Owner's key pair, reflected as the last entry in the Ownership Voucher. - Rendezvous 'blob': a datum that gives addressing options for a device to contact a prospective Owner and perform the Transfer Ownership Protocol 2.
+- device: The device being onboarded with this protocol, usually assumed to be an IoT device.
+The device often hosts a protocol entity, also called Device.
+By convention in this document, we capitalize the protocol entity. - Device Credential: a set of credentials stored in the device at manufacture.
+See 3.4.1 Device Credential Persisted Type (non-normative) - Device Credential: a set of credentials stored in the device at manufacture.
+See 3.4.1 Device Credential Persisted Type (non-normative) - Owner (aka "Final Owner"): The last owner in the chain of ownership through the supply chain.
+This is the entity which wishes to onboard the Device - Ownership Voucher: (§ 1.5.3 Ownership Vouchers) A credential, passed through the supply chain, that allows an Owner to verify the Device and gives the Device a mechanism to verify the Owner. - Owner Key: The Final Owner's key pair, contained in the last entry in the Ownership Voucher. - Rendezvous 'blob': a datum that gives addressing options for a Device to contact a prospective Owner and perform the Transfer Ownership Protocol 2.

 1.4.
-FIDO Device Onboard Transport Interfaces§
+FIDO Device Onboard Transport Interfaces